 The roots of an exotic Celtis sinensis have crimped this irrigation pipe (the pipe at the top).
 Note the main hi-density water pipe below (green stripe), which was structurally unaffected

-One of the common problems in established gardens is the crimping of pipes by tree roots.
+One of the most common problems in established gardens is the crimping of pipes by tree roots.
 Sometimes this is due to pipes that have not been trenched correctly, but for the most part it is because the commonly used low-density (LDPE) pipe and fittings are too weak to handle the pressures of a large tree’s root system.
 Sometimes – depending on where in the pipe this problem has occurred – crimped pipes can lead to burst pipes, because there is no longer any release of pressure via the sprinklers.

 Here the roots of a Vachellia/Acacia sieberiana (Paperbark) crimped the pipes